 Palm Sunday in San Miguel de Allende

 Palm Sunday is held 7 days before Easter Sunday.
-So, this post should have appeared last Sunday, or at least this week Monday… But, I had been really busy recently.
+So, this post should have appeared last Sunday, or at least this week Monday… But, I have been really busy recently.
 Could not process photos.
 That’s why I am posting it today – the day of another big holiday which is Good Friday.

 Photos below represent this day in San Miguel de Allende.
 Old and young, kids and teens, all participating walking together, all celebrating.
 Teen’s choir singing the story of the Christ.

 As I was sitting at the end of the day and sipping my wine, I thought about this Holy Day and how good it felt to see all these people celebrating with no fear of any evil.
-Inadvertently, I remember the day, Ken and I went in New York City to see the Christmas Tree on Rockefeller’s Plaza and how scared I was and how uneasy I felt surrounded by masses of people.
+Inadvertently, I remember the day, Ken and I went to New York City to see the Christmas Tree on Rockefeller Plaza and how scared I was and how uneasy I felt surrounded by masses of people.

 Those below are my palm leave crosses standing tall in our apartment.